 Our current blockchain application is designed for Bitcoin mining.
-Our revenues derived from sales of Bitcoin mining machines and related parts were RMB1,390.3 million in 2019, RMB422.6 million in 2020 and RMB4,939.9 million (US\$775.2 million) in 2021.
+Our revenues derived from sales of Bitcoin mining machines and related parts were RMB422.6 million in 2020, RMB4,939.9 million in 2021 and RMB4,150.3 million (US\$601.7 million) in 2022.
+For the years ended December 31, 2020, 2021 and 2022, we generated revenue of nil, RMB21.7 million and RMB218.6 million (US\$31.7 million) from the Bitcoin mining business, respectively.
 Any adverse development in blockchain technology and the cryptocurrency markets, and in the Bitcoin market in particular, can significantly impact our results of operations.
 The Bitcoin market can also be affected by the following factors, among others: (i) different views regarding the decentralized nature of cryptocurrencies, (ii) acceptance of cryptocurrencies as an investment instrument as well as a currency for payment, (iii) competing cryptocurrencies to Bitcoin, and (iv) changes in the Bitcoin algorithm and the mechanism of mining.